“Being in Prague feels like you are in a fairy tale, except for one key difference – the city of Prague is for real.”

 Where is Prague Castle?

-One of the most significant monuments in the Czech Republic is the Prague Castle.
+Prague Castle is one of the most significant monuments in Czech Republic.

-The famous castle, which also doubles up as the house of current Czech President is located in the district Hradčany (also known as the Castle district).
+The famous Castle, which also doubles up as the house of current Czech President, is located in Hradčany district (also known as the Castle district).

-Standing on top of a hill overlooking Lesser Town, on the left bank of Vltava, the castle is Czech’s most significant historical and cultural treasure.
+Standing on top of a hill overlooking Lesser Town, on the left bank of river Vltava, the Castle is Czech’s most significant historical and cultural treasure.

 How to get to Prague Castle